hendcr18/k8/README.md

 # k8

+#YOU NEED TO DISABLE SWAP BEFORE DOING ANYTHING

 #Run the master.sh on your master node and the worker.sh on your worker nodes

 #After you run the master.sh script, ensure you run the three commands you see on the CLI as a normal user, not as root.